vinaynair/tc-labs/lab2/README.md

 **TODO** Bulk loading using putAll operation

-**TODO** Make the code a bit more generic (read from config file as opposed to (config code[src/main/java/demo/app/Config.java])
+**TODO** Make the code a bit more generic (read from config file as opposed to [config code](src/main/java/demo/app/Config.java])

 * Consistency models: Setup consists of 2 L1s backed by an L2

- Each L1 app exposes a telnet friendly interface to query the distributed cache.
+ Each [L1 app](src/main/java/demo/app/l1/impl/mina/MinaL1AppServer.java) exposes a telnet friendly interface to query the distributed cache.

  To start one L1 @ port 9123